Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     <img src="media/image23.jpg" style="width:5.65054in;height:3.57463in"
     alt="Graphical user interface, text, application, Word Description automatically generated" />

-5. The IP Integrator adds local memory and debug to the processor block and connects a Clocking Wizard and Processor System Reset to the subsystem.
+5. The IP integrator   adds local memory and debug to the processor block and connects a Clocking Wizard and Processor System Reset to the subsystem.